gimelbrantlab/magic/README.md

 ## Process

-This script processes ChIP-Seq/MBD-seq/etc. data from .bigWig/bw file format to informative tables primed for analyze.R or generate.R.
+This script processes ChIP-Seq data from .bigWig/bw file format to informative tables primed for analyze.R or generate.R.

+### Input

-*Input file*: contains pathnames of mark and control files in the bigWig file format (.bigWig or .bw).
-Mark files contain chromatin mark enrichment data across an organism's genome, generally ChIP-Seq, and control (otherwise known as input) files contain baseline data for the same experiment.
-The format for the input file is as follows, with values separated by tabs and comments indicated by "#":
+*Input* is bigWig files with chromatin marks data (and control file if available) and text input file containing pathnames of mark and control files.
+The format for the *input file* is as follows, with values separated by tabs and comments indicated by "#":

 | mark name 	| mark file                      	| control file                        	|
 |-----------	|--------------------------------	|-------------------------------------	|